 You can leverage the automatically discovered Cloud Foundry specific metadata to manage large Cloud Foundry environments in several ways.
 For instance, auto-tagging rules allow you to group all entities that belong to the same BOSH deployment.
 Metadata like Technology type Diego cell or BOSH as well as Cloud platform type or Cloud Foundry foundation are also available for filtering your host list.

-The Cloud Foundry Gorouter process running on the Router VM routes incoming traffic to the appropriate component, which is either a hosted application running on a Diego cell a or Cloud Controller component.
+The Cloud Foundry Gorouter process running on the Router VM routes incoming traffic to the appropriate component, which is either a hosted application running on a Diego cell or a Cloud Controller component.

 With Dynatrace you'll get insights into the overall traffic flow of a Cloud Foundry foundation based on the number of total requests aggregated across all Gorouters.
 Furthermore, Dynatrace indicates if Gorouter processes have a negative impact on your overall application responsiveness based on response latency.
-Repeatedly crashing apps or response issues from applications are typically resulting in an increasing number of
+Repeatedly crashing applications or response issues from applications are typically resulting in an increasing number of

 HTTP 5xx or

 HTTP 502 responses, which Dynatrace OneAgent also detects.
 Please find details about these use cases in this Gorouter metrics blog post.

 These metrics can all be found on the Gorouters tile which is part of the Cloud Foundry overview page.
 Please note that Gorouter HTTP metrics are also available on Gorouter process group instance pages.
 Furthermore you can leverage Gorouter HTTP metrics (which you will find as Go HTTP metrics) for custom charting.

 Auctioneer processes are part of Diego brain and take care of distributing applications and tasks onto Diego cells.
 Auctioneers run auctions for tasks and applications by communicating with Diego cell reps.